Harrison, New York: Public

 Harrison Central School District operates Harrison High School, and Louis M. Klein Middle School, both located in the Downtown area.
 Additionally, the district also operates four public elementary schools.
-Purchase School serves Purchase, Preston School serves West Harrison, and Parsons School serves South Downtown.
+Purchase School serves Purchase and the northern section of West Harrison, Preston School serves the Silver Lake area of West Harrison, and Parsons School serves South Downtown.
 The fourth school, Harrison Avenue School, serves the remaining area of "Downtown", Sunnyridge, Sterling Ridge/The Trails, and The Brentwood.

 Private

 The Keio Academy of New York is a private high school located in Purchase.

-The Windward School's Westchester campus is located nearby in White Plains, New York.

 Colleges and universities

-The State University of New York at Purchase and Manhattanville College are located in Purchase.
-In 2008, Fordham University opened its Westchester campus in West Harrison on 32 landscaped acres with a stream and pond.
+In 2008, Fordham University opened its Westchester campus in West Harrison.